Lxtharia/minegrub-theme/README.md

 ## Setting the console background

-You can open the grub console by pressing 'C'.
+When in grub, pressing 'c' opens the grub console.
-To set a background, you could specify `GRUB_BACKGROUND=<path>` in `/etc/defaults/grub`
+If you want that console to have a background you can specify `GRUB_BACKGROUND=<path>` in `/etc/defaults/grub`

-This doesn't work if a theme is set though, so you first need to change a line in a grub file.
+**Though this doesn't work if a theme is set**, so you first need to change a line in a grub file.
 This can be done by applying the provided patch:
 ```bash
 # cd into the cloned repository, then run